notcandy001/rode/README.md

 source = ~/.local/share/rode/hyprland.conf

 # OVERRIDES
-# Down here you can write or source anything that you want to override from Ambxst's settings.
+# Down here you can write or source anything that you want to override from Rode's settings.
 ```

 As stated, anything you want to override from Ambxst's settings should be written under the "OVERRIDES" section.